 Coin and Medal Sets

 The US Mint has always produced and offered a wide variety of medals.
-When the theme for a current or previously offered medal has been similar to the commemorative coin program, the Mint has offered coin and medal sets.
+When the theme for a current or previously offered medal has been similar to the commemorative coin program, the Mint has offered coin and medal sets (Buy on eBay).
 The first such product was the 1993 World War II Commemorative Coin and Victory Medal Set, which included the uncirculated half dollar and a reproduction of a World War II Victory Medal.

 The same year, an educational set was offered for the Bill of Rights program, which included the James Madison Presidential Medal.
 More than a decade later, coin and medal sets were offered for the 2007 Little Rock and 2008 Bald Eagle commemorative coin programs.